 We provided opportunities for awe and wonder through meaningful and enriching learning experiences.
 The impact of our high quality teaching was that children's knowledge built up over time and prior learning was consolidated through development of skills.
+Children displayed high levels of involvement and well-being, as captured through internal observation, monitoring and governor visits.

-We have worked to support those families with EYPP children by providing them with teacher interventions, targeted support, small group work, food parcels, food vouchers, resource packs and continue to offer support to the families and children of Gracelands Nursery school with the help of the EYPP funding.
+We have continued and prioritised work with parents to support teacher interventions, targeted support, small group work, and continued to offer support to the families through workshop sessions and personalised guidance.

 Throughout the year, we have tracked and monitored the experiences and progress of these children.
 Data shows that children make accelerated progress in comparison to their starting points.
-Carefully planned activities had been designed to support each individual child to narrow any gaps and to support them to make the best possible progress.
-Class teachers were aware of all EYPP children and know how to scaffold and extend learning to build on children's knowledge and support good progress across all areas of learning.
+Carefully planned activities have been designed to support each individual child to narrow any gaps in knowledge, skills, understanding and vocabulary, and to support them to make the best possible progress.
+Staff are skilled in scaffolding and extending learning to build on children's knowledge and support good progress across all areas of learning.